FrankC01/pysui/README.md

     committee           Show committee info for epoch
     faucet              Get additional gas from SUI faucet merge-coin          Merge two coins together
-    split-coin          Split coin into one or more coins transfer-object     Transfer an object from one address to another transfer-sui        Transfer SUI 'mist(s)' to a Sui address pay                 Send coin of any type to recipient(s)
+    split-coin          Split coin into one or more coins by amount split-coin-equally  Split coin into one or more coins equally transfer-object     Transfer an object from one address to another transfer-sui        Transfer SUI 'mist(s)' to a Sui address pay                 Send coin of any type to recipient(s)